PlummersSoftwareLLC/Primes/PrimeClipper/solution_1/README.md

 ## Implementation note

-The original Clipper has a unique limitation in that, arrays have unlimited dimensions however each dimension can only hold 4096 values.

-Thus, we need to spread out the sieve state across multiple 4096-sized dimensions.
+The original Clipper has some quite *unique* flaws, so there are some implementation notes at the top of the file detailing our workarounds.

 ## Running with Docker